Guided implant surgery for safe, predictable, and

 and efficient manner.
-With guided surgery, not only can we place the implant for the most esthetic result, but we can also superimpose abutments and predict number one reason that I place implants via guided surgery is safety.
+With guided surgery, not only can we place the implant for the most esthetic result, but we can also superimpose abutments and predict number one reason we place implants via guided surgery is safety.
 The surgical guide may rest on the teeth, gingiva or bone.
 The surgical guide has stops that limit the depth